-THIRD CLAIM FOR RELIEF Intentional Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
+THIRD CLAIM FOR RELIEF

+Intentional Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
 (On Behalf of All Plaintiffs and the Class)

-- 152. Plaintiffs incorporate the preceding paragraphs as alleged above. - 153.
-This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent. - 154.
-Goldman Sachs has engaged in an intentional, company-wide, and systematic policy, pattern, and/or practice of discrimination against its female Associates, Vice Presidents, and Managing Directors.
-Goldman Sachs has intentionally discriminated against Plaintiffs and the Class in violation of the NYCHRL by, among other things:
+- 161. Plaintiffs incorporate the preceding paragraphs as alleged above. - 162.
+This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent. - 163.
+Goldman Sachs has engaged in an intentional, company-wide, and systematic policy, pattern, and/or practice of discrimination against its female Associates and Vice Presidents.
+Goldman Sachs has intentionally discriminated against Plaintiffs and the Class in violation of the NYCHRL by, among other things: - (a) Utilizing a biased performance system; - (b) Utilizing a biased compensation system; - (c) Utilizing a biased promotion system;

-- (a) Delegating unchecked and standardless discretion to its mostly male managers to allocate business opportunities and professional support, review the performance of their subordinates, determine employees' compensation, and select individuals for promotion; - (b) Fostering a corporate culture which excludes women, undervalues their aptitude and performance, and discounts their professional contributions; and - (c) Failing and refusing to take reasonable and adequate steps to prevent and correct instances of discrimination. - 155.
-These company-wide policies are intended to and do have the effect of: - (a) Denying Plaintiffs and Class Members business opportunities because of their gender; - (b) Compensating them less because of their gender; - (c) Failing to promote them because of their gender; - (d) Evaluating their performance more negatively because of their gender; - (e) Offering them less administrative support, training, and mentorship because of their gender; and - (f) Providing them with inferior terms and conditions of employment because of their gender. - 156.
-The discriminatory acts that constitute Goldman Sachs' pattern and/or practice of discrimination has occurred both within and outside the liability period in this case. - 157.
-Goldman Sachs has set and/or maintained these discriminatory policies, patterns, and/or practices during the liability period within the City of New York, and the discriminatory policies, patterns, and/or practices have had a discriminatory impact on female employees of Goldman Sachs within the City of New York. - 158.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits.

-- 159. The foregoing conduct constitutes illegal, intentional discrimination prohibited by the Administrative Code of the City of New York § 8-107 et seq. - Plaintiffs request relief as hereinafter described.
+- (d) Systematically and intentionally undervaluing their aptitude and performance; and - (e) Failing and refusing to take reasonable and adequate steps to prevent and correct the use of standardless, unvalidated, and/or illegitimate criteria to determine the terms and conditions of employment. - 164.
+These company-wide policies are intended to and do have the effect of: - (a) Denying Plaintiffs and Class Members business opportunities because of their gender; - (b) Compensating them less because of their gender; - (c) Failing to promote them because of their gender; - (d) Evaluating their performance more negatively because of their gender; - (e) Offering them less administrative support, training, and mentorship because of their gender; and - (f) Providing them with inferior terms and conditions of employment because of their gender. - 165.
+The discriminatory acts that constitute Goldman Sachs's pattern and/or practice of discrimination has occurred both within and outside the liability period in this case. - 166.
+Goldman Sachs has set and/or maintained these discriminatory policies, patterns, and/or practices during the liability period within the City of New York, and the discriminatory policies, patterns, and/or practices have had a discriminatory impact on female employees of Goldman Sachs within the City of New York. - 167.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 168.
+The foregoing conduct constitutes illegal, intentional discrimination prohibited by the Administrative Code of the City of New York § 8-107 et seq. - 169.
+Plaintiffs request relief as hereinafter described.

-FOURTH CLAIM FOR RELIEF Disparate Impact Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
+FOURTH CLAIM FOR RELIEF

+Disparate Impact Discrimination (NYCHRL, New York City Administrative Code § 8-107 et seq.)
 (On Behalf of All Plaintiffs and the Class)